Originally published September 29, 2012.

 The most critical part of burger preparation, once the right grind has been selected, is to season and shape the patties without developing a protein network.
 We have lowered the amount of salt added because salt extracts protein from the meat.
 We have omitted all liquids, whether egg yolks or Worcestershire sauce, to discourage protein development.
 Now we must minimize mechanical agitation.

 When grinding my own meat for burger mix, I add the salt and pepper to the cubed meat, before grinding.
 This way the salt is evenly distributed through the grind, without my having to mix the meat and develop the protein.

 Working with pre-ground meat, I add the salt and pepper, then, instead of folding and compressing the meat, I pretend I’m tossing a delicate salad.
 I lift the ground meat, then let the individual strands fall between my fingers so that they don’t get pressed together.

 Shaping.
 Gather the desired amount of seasoned, ground beef, then gently compress it between your palms, using your fingers to maintain the round shape of the patty.

 Remember that the burger will shrink in diameter and grow in thickness as it cooks.
-The raw patty should therefore a bit wider than the bun, and very thin.
+The raw patty should therefore be a bit wider than the bun, and very thin.
 I start with a patty that is 5″ across, and 1/2″ tall.
 After cooking it will be 4″ across, and 3/4″ tall.